-Hazard: Something that increases risk; something that increases the chances of a loss.
+Hazard: Something that increases risk: something that increases the chances of a loss.
 Example: Wet floors in a grocery store, cracked pavement in a parking lot.

-Inception Date: Also known as the Effective Date.
-The day and time when your policy starts to cover you.
+Inception Date: Also known as the 'Effective Date'.
+The exact day and time when your insurance policy begins to provide coverage.

 Expiration Date: Also known as an 'Ex-Date'.
 The exact day and time when your policy stops providing coverage.